skondo/evaluation_measures/README.md

 ## About
-This repository has evaluation measures for IR systems.
+Evaluation_measures is a framework that implements evaluation measures for IR systems.
 Following algorithm are implicated.

 * MRR (Mean Reciprocal Rank)